mabarnes/moment_kinetics/profiling/README.md

 This subdirectory contains some scripts for profiling `moment_kinetics`.

+One thing that can give a performance hit in julia is lots of allocation during a run.
+Using memory profiling (see below) can indicate where this is happening.
+Sometimes the cause is in our code directly, in which case the profile output will indicate the file and line where the allocations are occuring.
+However, the allocations can also turn up in the Julia standard library, or in other packages.
+For example, a common cause of extra allocations is that array slices are returned as copies rather than `View`s.
+This seems to show up as allocations in `multidimensional.jl` (in the `_unsafe_get_index` function).
+To track down where these are coming from, first find the function (using the source file where the allocations are recorded by the memory profiling script), then run the sampling profiler script (see below), and (it's helpful to pipe the output to a file to make it searchable here) look for calls to that function, then follow back up the call tree to see which lines in `moment_kinetics` triggered them.
+If they came frome somewhere in initialisation, then the allocations are probably not important, so keep searching, but if they come from inside the time-stepping loop, then look for the lowest-level function in the `moment_kinetics` package, and debug from there (for the example mentioned, try adding `@views` or `@view` to avoid the subarray copies).

 Memory profiling
 ----------------
 Julia has a `--track-allocation=all` option that saves information on the memory